-6.3 Longevity
+6.3 Longevity.

-Effective the full pay period following July 1, 2023 employees with fifteen (15) full continuous years of City services shall be given an additional three percent (3%) pay computed on their base hourly rate of pay.
+Employees with fifteen (15) full continuous years of City services shall be given an additional three percent (3%) pay computed on their base hourly rate of pay.
 This benefit shall not compound, nor be compounded by, any other additional compensation.

-6.4 Pro-rata Benefits
+6.4 Pro-rata Benefits.